Mahdi-mghs/Dev-Search/README.md

 Steps ypu should do :

-. make virtual machine
+.
+Create virtual machine

-. install all package in requirements.txt
+.
+Install all package in requirements.txt

-. run your app :)
+.
+Run your app :)